nelvadas/microservices-with-openshift/lab4/README.md

 #### Turbine  <a name="turbine"></a>
 <a href="https://github.com/Netflix/Turbine/wiki">turbine</a>  is a tool for aggregating streams of Server-Sent Event (SSE) JSON data into a single stream; it can be used as  hystrix stats collector.
+Turbine is important if you want to aggregate a set of hystrix streams in a single hystrix dashboard but also when you hare working in a HA environement where services s should be scaled up.

+Turbine will collect  streams of available and autorized namesapces services and pass them to the single Hystrix dashboard

 Follow the following instructions to setup a turbine server in the project
 * Create turbine Kubernetes objects